ajithredrigo2/Laravel-Docker/README.md

 To set up our service definitions, we’ll create a new file called docker-compose.yml.
 Typically, this file is located at the root of the application folder, and it defines your containerized environment, including the base images you will use to build your containers, and how your services will interact.

-We’ll define three different services in our docker-compose.yml file: app, db, and nginx.
+We’ll define three different services in our docker-compose.yml file: app, db, and apache.

-The app service will build an image called travellist, based on the Dockerfile we’ve previously created.
-The container defined by this service will run a php-fpm server to parse PHP code and send the results back to the nginx service, which will be running on a separate container.
-The mysql service defines a container running a MySQL 5.7 server.
-Our services will share a bridge network named travellist.
+The app service will build an image called laravel, based on the Dockerfile we’ve previously created.
+The container defined by this service will run a php-fpm server to parse PHP code and send the results back to the apache service, which will be running on a separate container.
+The mysql service defines a container running a MySQL 8.0 server.
+Our services will share a bridge network named laravel.

-The application files will be synchronized on both the app and the nginx services via bind mounts.
+The application files will be synchronized on both the app and the apache services via bind mounts.
 Bind mounts are useful in development environments because they allow for a performant two-way sync between host machine and containers.

 Create a new docker-compose.yml file at the root of the application folder:
 ```